Our pet parents say they would never take their fur babies anywhere else.

 Anna B. enjoys feeding cats, snuggling cats, adding to her impressive collection of cat magnets, and cats.
 Her motto is: “Every special diet is worth it.”
 The best day of the week at her house is claw-clipping day.
 She is her cats’ spirit animal.

-After earning her undergraduate degree in media communication from the College of Charleston, magna cum laude and with honors, and her master’s in journalism at Columbia University, Anna B. worked as a reporter, writer, and editor in New York City and lived in Brooklyn for many years.
-She also ran her own business as a freelance content creator and marketer for many top-tier and non-profit clients, happily composing away with cats on her lap.
+After earning her bachelor’s degree in media communication from the College of Charleston, magna cum laude and with honors, and her master’s in journalism at Columbia University, Anna B. worked as a reporter, writer, and editor in New York City and lived in Brooklyn for many years.
+She also ran her own business as a freelance content creator and marketer for many top-tier and non-profit clients: happily composing away with a cat on her lap.

 Anna B. joined Eno in April 2019.
-As Director of Marketing, she’s excited to grow the amazing Eno family and make a positive difference in the community.
-She’s impressed by Eno’s team spirit, dedication to creating happy visits, and commitment to our cause of donating pet oxygen kits to local fire departments.
-Anna B. manages Eno’s website and social media; feel free to contact her with thoughts, suggestions, and feedback at email@example.com.
+As Director of Marketing, she’s excited to grow the amazing Eno family and make a positive difference in our community.
+She’s impressed by Eno’s team spirit and commitment to education.
+Anna B. manages Eno’s website and social media; feel free to contact her with thoughts, suggestions, and feedback at firstname.lastname@example.org.

 Client Care Coordinator